What is Technical Debt?

 - Test Debt

 This is why the general consensus from most agile teams is that technical debt is not inherently bad.
 In fact, most, if not all software products have some degree of technical debt.
-When you consider how much code is shipped every day (especially in agile environments where working software is the primary measure of progress) this is not a surprising claim.
+When you consider how much code teams ship every day (especially in agile environments where working software is the primary measure of progress) this is not a surprising claim.

 On the other hand, many software development teams working strictly within the Waterfall software development methodology and other documentation-driven frameworks do not share this perspective.